Are you wondering what to expect when you visit St. Thomas for the first time?

 3 Worship Services to Choose From

 5:00 PM on SATURDAY EVENING.
 This is the most informal of our services.
 People dress casually.
 There’s no music.
-As at all of our services, we celebrate the EUCHARIST (also known as Communion).
-Often, we gather for some simple refreshments following the service.
+This service alternates between a EUCHARIST (also known as Communion) and EVENING PRAYER.
+Sometimes, we gather for some simple refreshments following the service.

 8:00 AM on SUNDAY.